 - Downloaded and installed the latest version of Thonny IDE.

-- Set up MicroPython in Raspberry Pi Pico.
+- Set up MicroPython firmware on your Raspberry Pi Pico.

 RP2040 Dual Core Processor